 Great for teachers because you:

 - can save time: the cards are self-correcting and they offer detailed reports on students’ usage and performance (for more than 5 students, you’ll need a paid Boom membership.
-For TpT customers new to Boom Cards, Boom Learning will give you, for one year, a free account that lets you track student progress for up to 80 students.)
+For TpT customers new to Boom Cards, Boom Learning will give you, for three months, a free account that lets you track student progress for up to 80 students.)

 - can use the cards on a variety of devices: Boom cards work on modern browsers (released in the last three years) on interactive whiteboards, computers and tablets.
 Boom Cards apps are also available.